Understanding Thai Language-Communication in Thailand

 8. Speak gently and clearly.

-9. Take off your shoes when entering a house, temple, or some shops.
+9. Take off your shoes when entering a house, temple, or shop.

 10. Use first names preceded by Khun.